Devi27-create/Prism-Insurance/README.md

 **3. Tech Stack**
 Example:
 Power BI Desktop - Main data visualization platform used for report creation.
-MSSQl- Converting and Formating the data.
+MSSQl- Converting and Formatting the data.
 Power Query - Data transformation and preparing data.
 File Format - .pbix for development and .png for dashboard previous.